zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |  Convert To Integer Register                 |  RR      |   1F          |  ```FIXR, R1 R2```                 |  OGLE          |

-The integer portion of the real number at the effective address is converted to a 32-bit two's complement integer and stored in register R1.
-If overflow occurs, the result is zero and the O bit of the CCR is set.
-The result is compared to zero to set the other bits of the CCR.
+The integer portion of the real number at the effective address is converted to a 32-bit two's complement integer and stored in register `R1`.
+If overflow occurs, the result is zero and the O bit of the `CCR` is set.
+The result is compared to zero to set the other bits of the `CCR`.
 A _word-addressing exception_ may occur.

 NOTE: These instructions are named `FIXR`, `FIX`, and `FIXI` because integer implementations have been called
-      "fixed point" historically.
+      _"fixed point"_ historically.

 ### 105. FIX